PixelGuys/Cubyz/README.md

 [![License](https://img.shields.io/badge/license-bsd3-blue.svg?style=flat
 )](https://github.com/PixelGuys/Cubz/blob/master/LICENSE)
 # Cubyz
 Cubyz is a sandbox 3D voxel video game.
-It offers a native mod API and is currently half experiment to train with LWJGL 3 and Java, half video game with potential.
+It offers a native mod API and is currently just a project on training with LWJGL 3 and Java and isn't much original.

-Cubyz can easily be forked to create a new game with 3D sandbox aspect.
+However, Cubyz can easily be forked to create a new game with 3D sandbox aspect.
 ## Requirements
 Windows: